NghiaTranUIT/plan-for-dummy-dev/README.md

 And I maybe a good referencer for anyone who want to take steps like me.

+# Referencer
+1. Data Structures and Algorithms in Java, 6th Edition, 2014
+2. Hackerank

 # Data Structure

 ## Linked List